Permitted Development Rules for Farm Buildings Extended

 The content of this article is for general information only and does not constitute tax advice.
 It should not be relied upon and action which could affect your business should not be taken without appropriate professional advice.

-Written by Margaret Scarrott FCCA BIAC
+Margaret Scarrott FCCA BIAC